Salesperson License in West Virginia

 - Pay $7 per each year you'll be licensed.
-The number of years depends on your birthday, but will always be between three and seven years.
-This fee covers one chance at the exam, which you must pass with a score of no less than 70%.
+The number of years depends on your birthday, but will always be between 1 and 5 years.
+This fee covers 1 attempt at the exam.
 (See below for more information about the exam.)

 - If you pass, pay the $25 fee for a background investigation.

 - Receive your temporary Salesperson License Photo Identification Card.
 This card is valid for 90 days, during which time you should receive the results of your background investigation.